Women in the Spanish Civil War: Anti-fascists

 Anti-fascist organizations often attracted a heterogeneous membership.
 This at times could lead to major differences, discrepancies and priorities when it came to implementing anti-fascist programs.
 Different groups including socialists, communists and anarchists would sometimes work to take advantage of this inside these organizations.

 Agrupación de Mujeres Antifascistas

-While the Agrupación de Mujeres Antifascistas (AMA) represented women from a wide variety of political backgrounds, it ended up serving as a vehicle of communist orthodoxy designed to mobilize women to support the Communist cause on the Republican side of the civil war.
+While the Asociación de Mujeres Antifascistas (AMA) represented women from a wide variety of political backgrounds, it ended up serving as a vehicle of communist orthodoxy designed to mobilize women to support the Communist cause on the Republican side of the civil war.